n0lavar/DoxygenComments/README.md

 ## License

 DoxygenComments is available under the GPL-3.0 License.
 See LICENSE.txt.
-You can download the code and build the VSIX yourself or support me and buy it on the market and get updates.
+You can download VSIX from [marketplace](https://marketplace.visualstudio.com/items?itemName=NickKhrapov.DoxygenComments).

 ## Authors